spawnmarvel/pywinservice/README.md

 If test is success, install the service with Nssm:
 <br>
 nssm install, navigate to your bat file, give the service a name

 ```
-nnsm install
+nssm install
 ```
 <br>
-Start the service with "name"
+Start the service with the name you made
 <br>
 <br>
 ### Build